Skip to main content

 Using MX uplink IP for warm spare

-Sometimes devices need to be removed from networks in the dashboard.
-This can be as part of a replacement, moving to a different organization, or for various other reasons.
-The exact process for this differs by device type.
+You may need to remove devices from a network as part of a replacement, a move to a different organization, or for other operational reasons.
+The removal process varies by device type

-For MR, MS, MC, MV, MT, and/or MG series, as well as legacy products:
+Removing MR, MS, MC, MV, MT, and/or MG series devices and legacy products

 Network selection tab